Volunteers play a vital part in providing a greater quality of life to the Chelsea Pensioners who live at the Royal Hospital Chelsea.

 Current volunteer position available:

-We regret that at present we cannot accept any further offers of help.
+Other than the above, we regret that at present we cannot accept any further offers of help.
 Thank you for the interest you have shown in volunteering at the Royal Hospital and please do keep an eye on this web site as any future volunteering opportunities will be advertised here.

 Here at the Royal Hospital Chelsea we rely on the kindness and generosity of our friends and corporates to donate to the Royal Hospital Chelsea Appeal.
 In order to get our message out to the wider public we sometimes require the assistance of a more valuable asset that the supporters can offer us, their time.